Luis Garcia Player Props: Nationals vs. Astros

 Luis Garcia At The Plate

-- Garcia is batting .276 with nine doubles, a triple, five home runs and 13 walks.
+- Garcia has nine doubles, a triple, five home runs and 14 walks while batting .276.

-- Among qualifying hitters in MLB play, he ranks 44th in batting average, 121st in on-base percentage, and 117th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 44th, his on-base percentage ranks 116th, and he is 122nd in the league in slugging.

-- In 8.8% of his games this season, he has gone deep, and 2.1% of his trips to the plate.
+- He has gone deep in 8.6% of his games this year, and 2% of his trips to the plate.

-- Garcia has driven home a run in 21 games this season (36.8%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on one occasion..
+- In 37.9% of his games this season, Garcia has driven in at least one run.
+In six of those games (10.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- In 21 of 57 games this year, he has scored, and six of those games included multiple runs.
+- He has scored a run in 21 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.